urre/alfredinary/readme.md

 ## Use

-Open up Alfred and type "Alfredinary".
+1. Open up Alfred and type "Alfredinary".
 Or just begin typing "Alfredi..", or "Alf..." + <kbd>Enter</kbd>

 <img width="701" alt="Alfred" src="https://cloud.githubusercontent.com/assets/307676/19521683/c3a6a33c-9614-11e6-9b4b-b537807d1135.png">

-Take a screenshot as usual, mark section of your screen or use <kbd>Space</kbd> to select the current window.
+2. Take a screenshot as usual, mark section of your screen or use <kbd>Space</kbd> to select the current window.

-Alfredinary now uploads that screenshot to your Cloudinary account, and you will get back a https image link.
+3. Alfredinary now uploads that screenshot to your Cloudinary account, and you will get back a https image link.
 J

-Enjoy!
+4. ⌘+V

 ![Cloudinary](https://cloud.githubusercontent.com/assets/307676/19523739/b9d18f78-961b-11e6-96ff-49bedaf8b690.jpg)